usnistgov/ARIAC/wiki/documentation/competition_specifications.md

 ## Environment

-The simulation environment is a representation of an order fulfillment workcell with a kitting robot and an assembly robot (gantry robot), a conveyor belt, product bins, assembly stations, and AGVs.
+The simulation environment is a representation of an order fulfillment workcell with a kitting robot (on rail) and an assembly robot (gantry robot), a conveyor belt, product bins, assembly stations, and AGVs.

 ![ariac2021_environment.png](../figures/ariac2021_environment.png)